maybeanuser1/Basic-Random-Video-Selector-Tool/README.md

 3.Find 🔽 and follow the instructuions.

-4.Save and your done use a custom shortcut and run the .bat file.
+4.Save the changes And Your Done!

-5.Don't check for virus it has none(i can't code for shit).
+5.Don't check for virus it has none (i can't code for shit).

-6.Enjoy
+6.Run the Bat File and Enjoy

 ## Note: